ACEP ID:

 ACEP Summit on Boarding

-ACEP organized and led the first national stakeholder summit on boarding in September 2023.
-Stakeholders across health care met in the ACEP DC office for a day-long discussion on the dangers of boarding and collaborative opportunities for solutions.
+ACEP organized the first national stakeholder summit on boarding in September 2023.
+Stakeholders across health care met in the ACEP DC office to collaborate on solutions.

 Read the full report on the summit